mrcego/me-angular/README.md

 # Cesargomezh

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3, but updated to version 13 successfully (4 hours version to version).

 ## Development server